Exhibiting a spiritual foundation

 Understanding the power of the Holy Spirit at work through the elements of Christian worship to nurture faith.

-I am called to create worship experiences that engage and inspire the generations, to serve the sacraments to all gathered-and as I do knowing about their distinct lives and needs in that moment, to collaborate with church staff and volunteers on impactful faith formation for all ages and stages, and to dream and discern together God's greater vision for us as the church.
+I love to create worship experiences that engage and inspire the generations, to serve the sacraments to all gathered-and as I do knowing about their distinct lives and needs in that moment, to collaborate with church staff and volunteers on impactful faith formation for all ages and stages, and to dream and discern together God's greater vision for us as the church.

 I believe worship is where we gather to be together in the Spirit, but also where we share and explore how God is calling each of us as individuals and as a faith community.
 Furthermore, the fellowship that follows our worship together is where we can encourage each other on our journeys (Continuing discernment of one's call in community).